Mike McDaniel

-Michael Lee McDaniel (born March 6, 1983) is an American football coach who is the head coach for the Miami Dolphins of the National Football League (NFL).
-A former long-time assistant to Mike and Kyle Shanahan, McDaniel began his NFL coaching career as an intern for the Denver Broncos in 2005.
-McDaniel served as an assistant coach for the Houston Texans, Washington Redskins, Cleveland Browns, Atlanta Falcons, and San Francisco 49ers from 2017 to 2021, holding his first offensive coordinator position in 2021.
-McDaniel has appeared in two Super Bowls, first with the Falcons in 2017 then with the 49ers in 2020.
+Michael Lee McDaniel (born March 6, 1983) is an American professional football coach who is the head coach of the Miami Dolphins of the National Football League (NFL).
+A former long-time assistant and descendant of the Shanahan coaching tree, McDaniel began his NFL coaching career as an intern for the Denver Broncos in 2005.
+McDaniel served as an assistant coach for the Houston Texans, Washington Commanders, Cleveland Browns, Atlanta Falcons, and San Francisco 49ers from 2017 to 2021, holding his first offensive coordinator position in 2021.
+McDaniel appeared in Super Bowl LI with the Falcons in 2017 and Super Bowl LIV with the 49ers in 2020.

 McDaniel spent five seasons with the 49ers, mostly as the run game coordinator.
-His tenure concluded with their second NFC Championship Game appearance in three seasons; McDaniel served as the offensive coordinator that season before he left to become the Dolphins' head coach.
+His tenure concluded with their second NFC Championship Game appearance in three seasons; McDaniel served as the offensive coordinator the season before he left to become the Dolphins' head coach.

-Early life and playing career
+Early life

-McDaniel was born in Aurora, Colorado (where he became best friends with comedian Dan Soder) in 1983.
+McDaniel was born in Aurora, Colorado, in 1983.
 He graduated from Smoky Hill High School in 2001.
 He played college football as a wide receiver at Yale, where he graduated with a degree in history.

 Coaching career

 Denver Broncos

-McDaniel was hired in 2005, at the age of 22 by his hometown Denver Broncos as a coaching intern under head coach Mike Shanahan.
-The Broncos in 2005 finished with what was at the time their best record since John Elway's retirement six years earlier, at 13-3.
-In the postseason, they defeated the defending back-to-back Super Bowl champion New England Patriots 27-13 in the Divisional Round before falling to the eventual Super Bowl champion Pittsburgh Steelers 34-17 in the AFC Championship Game.
+McDaniel was hired in 2005 at the age of 22 by his hometown Denver Broncos as a coaching intern under head coach Mike Shanahan.
+The Broncos in 2005 finished with what was at the time their best record since John Elway's retirement six years earlier, at 13–3.
+In the postseason, they defeated the defending back-to-back Super Bowl champion New England Patriots 27–13 in the Divisional Round before falling to the eventual Super Bowl champion Pittsburgh Steelers 34–17 in the AFC Championship Game.